 All we ask is that you keep an open mind and consider all viewpoints before making a judgement, because this is probably a conversation that needs to happen in the modern age of deer hunting.

 How does deer hunting with dogs work?

 Here's a quick primer for anyone unfamiliar with the use of dogs in deer hunting.
 It's one of the simplest and probably oldest methods of hunting deer.
-The roots of this style of hunting go back to when the U.S. was in its infancy.
+The roots of this style of hunting tradition go back to when the U.S. was in its infancy.

 Hunters use anywhere from three to a dozen or more dogs at a time to push deer past standers (or waiting hunters) and hopefully get a shot.
-Popular breeds include coon hounds, blood hounds and beagles.
+Popular dog breeds include coon hounds, blood hounds and beagles.

-There is always some variation to how each group of hunters uses their deer dogs.
+There is always some variation to how each group of hunters uses their deer hounds.
 Some hunters like to try to find a fresh set of tracks to run the dogs on.
 Some groups just send the dogs in blind to find the deer by themselves.
 It seems to vary from place to place and for each group of hunters.
 Some of it is also going to depend on how well the dogs are trained.

+In the past, the hunting of deer with dogs required bells or something noisy on the collar to monitor the position of the animals.
 These days, most dog owners are using GPS collar setups to monitor the dogs while they're in the field.
 Standers are set up on strategic escape routes and radios are used to communicate to everyone in the group which way the dogs are running once they get on a deer.

 Most dog hunting occurs in dense brush and swampy or marshy areas where it's hard to spot whitetails.
 Hunters try to set up in whatever clearing they can find.
 In many areas they set up on logging roads and two tracks to try to get a shot as the deer break cover.